syncfusion-content/wpf-docs/wpf/SyntaxEditor/Text-Navigation.md

 ---
 # Text Navigation

-SyntaxEditor offers extensive support for text navigation.
+Syntax Editor offers extensive support for text navigation.
 User can perform navigation between characters, words, and line items using built-in functions or using Keyboard shortcut keys.
-This section briefly explains navigation of text in the SyntaxEditor.
+This section briefly explains navigation of text in the Syntax Editor.

 ## Programmatic Navigation:

 ### Character based navigation:

-The following functions enables text navigation in the EditControl in terms of characters or columns.
+The following functions enables text navigation in the Syntax Editor in terms of characters or columns.

 <table>
 <tr>